GannettDigital/simulato/docs/_pages/walk-through.md

  [Details on Components can be found here](components.md)

+# Setting up your workspace

+In order to get started, make a directory and include in it another directory named 'tests', another directory named 'components', and the following package.json:

+{
+  "name": "simulato-lab-tests",
+  "version": "0.1.0",
+  "description": "set of tests for simulato lab", "scripts": {
+    "generate-tests": "sim generate",
+    "run-tests": "sim run -p 5"
+  },
+  "author": "",
+  "license": "ISC",
+  "dependencies": {
+    "simulato": "0.4.0"
+  }
+}

+You will also need a file named config.js with the following:

+    'use strict';

+    module.exports = {
+        testPath: 'tests',
+        components: 'components',
+        outputPath: 'tests',
+        technique: 'actionFocused',
+    };

+Also clone the repo [here](https://www.npmjs.com/package/simulato-test-site) and follow the directions to get the test site up and running as this is what you will be modeling against!

 # Creating a component

 While components are individual pieces of a system, it helps to break down the full system into the components you will need before you start creating any one component.